rafat17/Tip_Calculator_App/README.md

 - **Reset to Default:** At the click of "Reset" on the index.html or user's main page, the default value of the tip will be set and the custom tip will be removed.

-- **View user history:** By clicking on the "History" tab of the user's home page, the user can view the history of the user's calculation.
+- **View user history:** By clicking on the "History" tab of the user's home page, the user can view the history of the user's calculation by redirecting him/her to the "history.html" page.
 If no history is found, "No HISTORY Found !" will be displayed.
-Both scenarios are shown below [![home-ui-no-history.png](https://i.postimg.cc/21n5Jq2c/home-ui-no-history.png)](https://postimg.cc/21n5Jq2c) [![home-ui-no-history.png](https://i.postimg.cc/HJHLCpNp/home-ui-no-history.png)](https://postimg.cc/HJHLCpNp)
+Both scenarios are shown below.
+[![home-ui-no-history.png](https://i.postimg.cc/21n5Jq2c/home-ui-no-history.png)](https://postimg.cc/21n5Jq2c)
+[![home-ui-no-history.png](https://i.postimg.cc/HJHLCpNp/home-ui-no-history.png)](https://postimg.cc/HJHLCpNp)